Oxford Clinical Neuroimaging Course

 I'm an undergraduate, would this course be suitable for me?

 The course does not make specific assumptions about knowledge as it is targeted to a broad range of specialties.
 However, it does roughly assume the equivalent knowledge of a completed undergraduate degree and/or hands on familiarity with MRI.
-If you are interested in the course then you are of course very welcome to sign up, but you may feel the level of assumed knowledge is sometimes quite advanced.
+Without this, you may feel the level is sometimes quite advanced.

-Do you have any financial aids or fee waivers for individuals from low-income countries/backgrounds?
+Do you have any financial aids or fee waivers available?

-At present, we're sorry to say that we do not have financial aids or fee waived registration options.
-The small registration fee (£55 for the full course) was introduced to cover the cost of providing the CPD accreditation and to keep the course as widely accessible as possible.
+Not at present, sorry.
+The small registration fee (£150/£75) was introduced to cover the cost of providing the CPD accreditation and to keep the course as widely accessible as possible.
 This fee is lower than most reduced rates for most courses.

 Can I watch the lectures in real-time?